 Systemd

-systemd is a common service manager in use by many Linux distributions. resticprofile has the ability to create systemd timer and service files. systemd can be used in place of cron to schedule backups.
+systemd is a common service manager used by many Linux distributions. resticprofile can create systemd timer and service files.

 User systemd units are created under the user’s systemd profile (~/.config/systemd/user).